Ganapathi-devop/watch_prj-1/readme.txt

 Index - main page
-all page styling are commonly connected to style.css style1 - is responsible for responsive structure all page scripts are connectedto script.js backend process are seprately created in a folder in xampp(htdocs)
+all page styling and responsive style are commonly connected to style.css all page scripts are connectedto script.js backend process are seprately created in a folder in xampp(htdocs)